Mesoscale Eddy -- Internal Wave Coupling. III. The End of the Enstrophy Cascade and Maintenance of Gyre Scale Potential Vorticity Gradients: Summary and Discussion

 \subsection{Summary}

 A modified version of the mesoscale eddy--internal wave coupling mechanism described by \cite{M76} is used to predict an effective horizontal viscosity of 50 m$^2$ s$^{-1}$ and an effective vertical viscosity of $2.5\times10^{-3}$ m$^2$ s$^{-1}$ .
 The model requires specifying a stationary isotropic homogeneous background spectrum, which is then perturbed through mesoscale eddy interactions.
 Subtle regional variability in background spectra are documented in \cite{polzin2011toward}.
 This includes high wavenumber - high frequency power laws, vertical wavenumber bandwidth and the inertial peak.
-The model - data comparison presented here requires engaging with this variability.
+The model - data comparison presented here requires engaging with this variability: a specific chracterization of background internal wavefield was created for the Sargasso Sea.
 Having done so, the modified theory is in remarkable agreement with energy exchanges between waves and eddies at the energy containing scales of the eddy field in the Local Dynamics Experiment.

 The LDE was a large multi-investigator program resulting in a broad swath of work on eddy energetics and eddy dynamics \citep{kamenkovich1986polymode}.
 This body of work allows us to enquire rather than speculate about the consequences.
 The most significant result is a statistically significant estimate of potential vorticity fluxes directed across mean potential vorticity gradients.
 This implies potential enstrophy production with an attendant cascade of potential enstrophy to smaller scales.
-We have estimated a length scale dependent wave-eddy coupling, and our work implies the transfer of eddy vorticity to internal wave pseudomomentum at the energy containing scale of the internal wavefield.
+We have estimated a length scale dependent wave-eddy coupling, and our work implies the transfer of eddy potential vorticity to internal wave pseudomomentum at the energy containing scale of the internal wavefield.
 This remarkable result provides a dynamical rationale for locating the end of the enstrophy cascade at the energy containing scale of the near-inertial field.
-These dynamics likely dictate the regional $m_{\ast}$, whereas energetics determine the spectral density $B m_{\ast}$ and high wavenumber cutoff $m_c$.
+These dynamics likely dictate the regional $m_{\ast}$, whereas energetics determine the spectral density $B m_{\ast}$ and high wavenumber cutoff $m_c$ through the connection of the internal wave vertical wavenumber gradient spectra to turbulent dissipation $\epsilon$.

-This study comes with many caveats: \begin{itemize} \item The LDE array does not spatially resolve the enstrophy gradient variance.